 Are you unemployed and participating in a program of "labour market training"?

-If you participate in adult education programs known as 'labour market training' (in Finnish: työvoimapoliittinen koulutus; in Swedish: arbetskraftspolitisk utbildning), you may receive income in the form of a special allowance from which you may deduct commuting expenses.
+If you have been ordered by a TE office participate in adult education known as 'labour market training' (in Finnish: työvoimapoliittinen koulutus; in Swedish: arbetskraftspolitisk utbildning), you may receive income in the form of a special allowance from which you may deduct commuting expenses.
 Deductible commuting expenses are those caused by your daily trips to the place where the training is located.

 In such circumstances, you may receive a special allowance of €9 per day.
 Its purpose is to cover some of your commuting and lunch expenses.
 The practice has been to regard half of it (€4.50) as coverage for travel or commuting.
 This way, you must subtract this amount from your expenses for the entire year before you fill in the tax return form in order to claim the commuting expenses.